 - Add the stevia, vanilla, and salt.
 Whisk to incorporate.

-- Scoop the dough with a 1.5-tablespoon cookie scoop.
-Shape each cookie with your hands, working the crumbly dough into a smooth ball and then flattening it into a ¼-inch thick cookie, as shown in the video.Â
+- Scoop the dough onto the parchment paper with a 1.5-tablespoon cookie scoop.
+Shape each cookie with your hands into a 2-inch in diameter, ¼-inch thick cookie.
+Space the cookies 1 inch apart.
+They don't expand much during baking.

-- Cool the cookies in the pan for 10 minutes – they will still be soft at this point - then carefully transfer them to a cooling rack and cool for 10 more minutes before serving.
+- Cool the cookies in the pan for 10 minutes – they will still be soft at this point - then carefully transfer them to a cooling rack and cool them for 10 more minutes before serving.

 Notes